Miloš Marić

 Miloš Marić (Serbian Cyrillic: Милош Марић; born 5 March 1982) is a Serbian football midfielder.

 Club career

 He was released by Olympiacos in summer 2007.
-He rejoined to his former coach Trond Sollied at K.A.A.
-Gent.
+He rejoined to his former coach Trond Sollied at KAA Gent.
 On 9 January 2010, VfL Bochum signed Marić until June 2013.
-After one year with VfL Bochum, he announced his return to Belgium and signed for Lierse S.K. on 16 December 2010.
+After one year with VfL Bochum, he announced his return to Belgium and signed for Lierse on 16 December 2010.

-He joined his third Belgian Pro League club during the 2012–13 summer transfer window by signing for K.S.C.
-Lokeren.
+He joined his third Belgian Pro League club during the 2012–13 summer transfer window by signing for Lokeren.

 International career

 On the national level, Marić made his debut for Serbia and Montenegro in a July 2004 Kirin Cup match against Slovakia and earned a total of 7 caps (no goals).
 His final international was a September 2005 World Cup qualification match away against Spain.